Heiko Vogel: Return to FC Basel

 On 28 November 2022, he was announced as the new sporting director of his former club FC Basel in the Swiss Super League, per 1 January 2023.
 A little over a month later he once again took up coaching in the interim for Basel, after coach Alex Frei was terminated on 7 February 2023.
 He coached the team for the remainder of the season and led them to the semi-final of the UEFA Europa Conference League, where they were eliminated in extra time by ACF Fiorentina, with a aggregate score of 3–4.

 On 12 May, the club announced that Timo Schultz would take over as coach of the team for the next season, thus allowing Vogel to return to his original position as sporting director.
 However, due to poor performances in the league and elimination in UEFA Europa Conference League qualifying to FC Tobol, Schultz was dismissed on 29 September and Vogel once again took up coaching duties.
 In his third stint as FC Basel manager, Vogel would merely last for one month: he was dismissed on 31 October 2023, following four losses in a row with a goal difference of 0–10.

+Greuther Fürth

+On 1 December 2025, Vogel was announced as the new manager of Greuther Fürth in the 2.
+Bundesliga.